- Bull's Head

-Solihull now has its first micropub, set up in a long-closed shop on the corner of Old Lode Lane and Hatchford Brook Road.
-Within a month of opening, it went from four to six real ales, along with six real ciders.
-The main room looks more like a coffee shop, apart from the bar, while the smaller back room could be a lounge in a house.
+The Pup and Duckling was Solihull's first micropub, serving six real aleas and six real ciders.
+Set up in a long-closed shop on the corner of Old Lode Lane and Hatchford Brook Road, the main room looks more like a coffee shop, apart from the bar, while the smaller back room could be a lounge in a house.
+A garden area has been added, and further developments are planned.
 Bar snacks available, and customers are welcome to bring their own food - Chinese and Indian takeaways and a fish and chip shop are all within 100 yards, Local breweries are often featured - Fixed Wheel, Slaughterhouse, Byatts and Sadler's among them.
-Regular updates of what is on offer are posted on Facebook, although some ales last only a single day!
-Four-pint carry-outs are also available.
+Regular updates of what is on offer are posted on Facebook, although some ales last only a single day.

 - Sharman's Cross

 (0121) 705 6770

 Local football club in National League.

 Members only sports club